Best Time to Visit Japan from Malaysia: What to do, weather, visas, and more

 Japan is a popular tourist destination from Malaysia, with plenty on offer, whether you want to have a fast paced city break, soak up some culture and history, or even hit the slopes.
 You can travel to Japan from Malaysia pretty easily these days, but as with anywhere, there are still some important Japan entry requirements to get familiar with.
 This guide walks through all you need to know.
 Plus we touch on Wise as a good way to spend in JPY with the mid-market exchange rate, and low, transparent fees1.

-As with pretty much every country in the world, the Covid pandemic saw Japan’s borders close, with extensive entry requirements in place to protect travellers during the transition to the post-pandemic ‘new normal’.
-The good news is that, according to the Embassy of Japan in Malaysia, there are no no outstanding Covid-related requirements2 (as of 30th March 2024).
+As with pretty much every country in the world, the Covid pandemic saw Japan's borders close, with extensive entry requirements in place to protect travellers during the transition to the post-pandemic 'new normal'.
+The good news is that, according to the Embassy of Japan in Malaysia, there are no outstanding Covid-related requirements2 (at the time of writing, 27 January 2026).

 That means there's no need for vaccination proof, PCR test, or automatic quarantine.
 Follow common sense travel precautions and stay home if you're unwell - and bear in mind that if you arrive at the border showing symptoms of Covid you may be tested and quarantined if the circumstances require it.